Complex Pricing Tables in ScopeStack

 To use variable rates, first set up Service or Product in Settings.

-• For Professional Services, you can set up hours or Service Price/Cost-based variable rates.
+• For Services, you can set up hours or Service Price/Cost-based variable rates.

 • For Products, you can set up Product Price/Cost variable rates.